mylittletony/mylittletony.github.io/_posts/2015-09-22-facebook-app-permissions.markdown

 ##How do I set up my own Facebook App?

-Facebook logins work out of the box with Cucumber Tony.
+Facebook logins work out of the box with CT WiFi.
 However, some people want to use their own application.
 The benefits of this include:

 - Your customers see your logo, not ours
 - You can control the permissions